confluentinc/ccloud-sdk-go-v2/schema-registry/v1/docs/DataEncryptionKeysV1Api.md

 > UndeleteDekVersions(ctx, name, subject).Algorithm(algorithm).Execute()

-Undelete all versions of a dek.
+Undelete all versions of a dek

 ### Example